godot-rust/gdnative-book/README.md

 # The godot-rust book

 The godot-rust book is a user guide for the Rust bindings.
+The book is currently an early work-in-progress, and contributions are very welcome.

 The book is built with [mdBook](https://github.com/rust-lang-nursery/mdBook).
 There is currently no online version available.
 To build the book locally, you can run: